See which pages Google has found on your site, which pages have been indexed, and any indexing problems encountered.

 - Excluded URLs are usually fine.
 Read and understand the specific reason for each excluded URL to confirm that the page is properly excluded.

-- The total coverage numbers above the chart are complete and accurate from Google's perspective, but don't expect them to match exactly your estimate of the number of URLs on your site.
-Small discrepancies can occur for various reasons.
+- Don't expect totals here to match exactly your estimate of the number of URLs on your site.
+The total coverage numbers above the chart are complete and accurate from Google's perspective, but small discrepancies can occur for various reasons.

 - Just because a page is indexed doesn't guarantee that it will show up in your search results.
 Search results are customized for each user's search history, location, and many other variables, so even if a page is indexed, it won't show up in every search, or in the same ranking when it does.
 Therefore, if Search Console says a URL is indexed, but it doesn't turn up in your search results, you can assume that it is indexed and eligible to appear in search results.